tirilsg/FYS3150-Project3/README.md

 ------------------------

 The simulations themselves is done by calling the functions implemented in the files above, which we simply link to each of our main programs.
+We decided to split the program code into two seperate files, dependent on time-dependency, since the program `time_dependent.cpp` takes a long time to run.

 ### `time_independent.cpp`:
 All the simulations done in this program is independent of time.